 Tempo running and lactate threshold training involves running sustained efforts, or longer intervals, at close to the speed/intensity of your lactate threshold.

 So, why include these?
-By including regular tempo running, or threshold intervals, you will improve your ability to sustain a fast running pace, during endurance running events.
-It also pushes up your lactate threshold, allowing you to maintain faster running speeds during a race.
+Including regular tempo or threshold running, you will improve your ability to sustain a fast pace.
+It can also help to push up your lactate threshold, allowing you to maintain faster running speeds for longer.

-Whilst, threshold training is slightly less important – when compared with longer race distances – it’s still an important intensity to include in your 5k training schedule.
+While, tempo and threshold training is slightly less important – when compared with longer race distances – it’s still an important intensity to include in your 5k training schedule.
 Not least because it’s great for developing your aerobic conditioning.

 So, what’s the best approach to doing this?
-Here, we have four different approaches:
+Here’s, four different approaches that work well:

 - Tempo running